Larry Fairholm: Personal information

-He was married to Joyce Edna Marie Sweet (1942-2023) and they had two children - Randy and Joy.
+He was married to Joyce Edna Marie Sweet (1942-2023) and he has three children - Jeffrey, Randy and Joy.
 He also has seven grandchildren.

 He is retired and now lives in Port Credit, Ontario.
 He also lived in Ile Bizard in Montreal.
 He is a former board member of DIRTT Environmental Solutions as well as the Lakeshore General Hospital Foundation.
 He was a long standing member at Royal Montreal.